Miggiez/iotmonitorx/README.md

 ## 🌐 Overview

 **IoTMonitorX** is a custom-built IoT platform that enables secure, scalable, and flexible integration of any IoT device.
-It supports real-time data ingestion, visualization, and device management through a microservice architecture powered by modern web and cloud-native technologies.
+It supports real-time data ingestion, visualization, and device management.

 ## 🧰 Tech Stack